peakphp/docs/packages.md

 <h2>Packages <span class="small">(aka Components)</span></h2>

-Peak Framework comes with 12 packages when using ``$ composer require peak/framework``.
+Peak Framework comes with 12 packages when using ``composer require peak/framework``.

 You can also install almost all of them individually via composer.

 | Package | Description | Composer |